-models.
-MetaCrop is based on the freely available Meta-All system [27] and can be directly accessed by VANTED.
+In this paper, we use the MetaCrop database [8] that summarizes diverse information about metabolic pathways in crop plants and allows automatic export of information for the creation of detailed metabolic models.
+MetaCrop is based on the freely available Meta-All system [32] and can be directly accessed by VANTED.
 In MetaCrop, metabolites are depicted as circular nodes; proteins (enzymes or transporters) are shown as rectangular nodes.
-In the following screenshot examples, a background coloring is used to visually represent different cell compartments (different parts within the cell, cf. also Figure 4).
+In the following screenshot examples, a background coloring is used to visually represent different cell compartments (cf. also Figure 4).
 This information can optionally be used to restrict links to substances represented in multiple pathways to only those cases, where the substance name and the particular compartment information is matching.